 If you work with farmers and communities on watershed-scale projects to improve water quality and have ever found yourself thinking, “I don’t want to recreate the wheel,” this meet-up series is for you.

-In each meet-up, one person kicks things off by presenting a challenge or issue to the group to “hack.”
+In each meet-up, one person kicks things off by presenting a challenge they’re experiencing in their watershed work for the group to “hack.”
 Conversation, collaboration, and commiseration will ensue.

 Join us for these informal gatherings of peers who share a passion for watershed work – and bring your lunch!
 Registration required.